How to Write a Song and Produce Music: A Step-by-Step Guide

 How do I write my own song in minutes?

 Everyone has a story to tell, and there is no better way to share your unique perspective than through song.
 Start by brainstorming some potential topics.
 Once you have a general idea, begin creating a melody.
 This can be done on an instrument or simply by humming a tune in your head.
-Once you have a melody that you like, start adding lyrics.
-The lyrics don’t need to be perfect, just get your ideas down on paper.
+Once you have a great melody down that you like, start adding lyrics.
+The lyrics don't need to be perfect, just get your ideas down on paper.
 After you have the basic framework of your song, start refining it.
 Experiment with different melodies and lyrics until you are happy with something.
 Then, start practicing!
 The more you play or sing your song, the better it will sound.

 Can everyone write a song?